Skip to content

 To help prevent residential pool drownings, Florida enacted the Florida Residential Pool Safety Act.
 For residential pools built on or after October 1, 2000, properties must have at least one of the following safety features:

-• A compliant pool barrier/fence
+• A compliant pool barrier or pool fencing

 • An approved pool cover